lingtalfi/Light_MicroPermission/personal/mydoc/pages/recommended-micropermission-notation.md

 Storage interaction
 ---------------
-2020-08-21
+2020-08-21 -> 2020-09-08

 We recommend the following notation:

-- microPermission: store.{table}.{crudType}
+- microPermission: store.{storeId}.{crudType}

 With:

-- store: the name of the table
+- storeId: the identifier of the store.
+Typically if you store your data in a database, this is the name of the table
 - crudType: the type of the crud interaction amongst:
     - create
     - read